hniksic/sendable/README.md

 `SendOption::deref()` and `SendOption::deref_mut()` only check that the current thread is the pinned-to thread, the same as in `SendRc`.

-Regarding memory usage, `SendRc`'s heap overhead is two machine words, the same as that of an `Rc` (but `SendRc` doesn't support weak references).
-Additionally, each individual `SendRc` is two machine words wide because it has to carry an identity of the pointer.
-`SendOption` stores a `u64` alongside the underlying option.
+Regarding memory usage, `SendRc`'s heap overhead is two `u64`s for the pinning info, and a machine word for the reference count.
+An individual `SendRc` is two machine words wide because it has to carry an identity of the pointer. `SendOption` stores a `u64` alongside the underlying option.

 ## License